 Most Oxford degrees require admissions tests during the application process.
 It comes with the territory – the tutors want to see how you’ll perform in an academic environment beyond A-level.
 If you’re applying for Physics, Physics and Philosophy, Engineering, or Materials Science, you’ll have to sit the PAT: the Physics Aptitude Test.
 But what exactly is the PAT?

 The PAT is the Physics Aptitude Test set by Oxford.
 It is a mixture of physics questions, based upon the Physics A-Level syllabus, and maths questions.
 It must be sat by all Oxford physics applicants as a pre-interview assessment.
 It is designed to determine your academic potential, and it assesses your ability to use scientific and mathematical knowledge in unfamiliar contexts.

 The PAT is made up of multiple choice questions and longer questions.
 There are 12 multiple choice questions, and they are a mixture of maths and physics questions, as are the longer ones.
 There are 100 marks available across the test paper, and you get two hours for the paper (you are expected to answer every question.)

 What does the maths syllabus cover?

-The maths tested will not go beyond the scope of the A-Level Maths you have already covered, and although further maths is not a prerequisite, it will inevitably help.
+The maths tested will not go beyond the scope of the A-Level Maths you have already covered, and Further Maths is not a prerequisite, though it will inevitably help.
 The maths topics covered include: